quantombone/exemplarsvm/README.md

 ---

-The training demos are meant to work with the PASCAL VOC 2007 dataset, so let's download some data!
+The training scripts are designed to work with the PASCAL VOC 2007 dataset, so we need to download that first.

 ## Install PASCAL VOC 2007 trainval/test sets
 ``` sh